-CSSD at both sessions.
-The hearing was recorded.
+The hearing took place in two sessions, on June 15 and July 6, 2016.
+Mr. and Ms. N appeared telephonically and represented themselves at both hearing sessions.
+Child Support Specialist Brandi Estes also appeared telephonically and represented CSSD at both sessions.
+The hearing was audio-recorded.
 All offered exhibits were admitted into evidence.
-The record closed at noon on July 7th, after CSSD submitted a revised support calculation, as requested by the Administrative Law Judge during the hearing.
+The record closed at noon on July 7th, so that CSSD could submit an updated support calculation, as requested by the Administrative Law Judge during the hearing.